luisy-eng/luisy-eng.github.io/essays/luser.md

 title: "Don't be a 'Luser'"
 # All dates must be YYYY-MM-DD format!
 date: 2024-01-25
-published: true
+published: false
 labels:
   - Questions
   - Answers
   - StackOverflow
 ---

 ## Introduction:

 In software development, effective communication through well-formulated questions is a fundamental skill.
-Eric Raymond's essay, *How to Ask Questions the Smart Way*, guides us poor "lusers," as he states, in methods to ask smart questions.
+Eric Raymond's essay, _How to Ask Questions the Smart Way_, guides us poor "lusers," as he states, in methods to ask smart questions.
 This technical essay will focus on the nuances of two distinct questions posted on StackOverflow, one exemplifying the smart way and the other falling short, and the type of answers or "no answers" they may receive.

 ## Not-So-Smart Question Analysis: